mattermost/docs/source/configure/enable-copilot.rst

 Setup
 ------

-Mattermost AI Copilot comes preinstalled from Mattermost Server v9.7 or later.
-You must be a Mattermost system admin to `enable it <#enable>`__ and `configure it <#mattermost-configuration>`__ using the System Console.
+Mattermost AI Copilot comes pre-installed from Mattermost Server v9.7 or later.
+You must be a Mattermost system admin to `enable <#enable>`__ and `configure  <#mattermost-configuration>`__ it using the System Console.

 .. note::
   If you're running Mattermost Server v9.6 or earlier, AI Copilot must be installed using the `latest binary available for download from the plugin repository <https://github.com/mattermost/mattermost-plugin-ai/releases>`_.
-For an optimized user experience and compatibility, we recommend using AI Copilot with Mattermost v9.7 and later.
+For an optimized user experience and compatibility, we recommend using Mattermost Copilot with Mattermost v9.7 and later.

   The Copilot integration is compatible with the following Mattermost Server versions: